lxanders/mongobird/README.md

 that errors accessing these databases or collection (e.g. for not existing databases) will be thrown later when the collection or database are really used.*

-See the more detailed example above for a better understanding how everything works.
+See the more detailed "explained example" below for a better understanding how everything works.

 ## explained example